jhawcroft/cinsimp-web/GENERAL-TODO.md

 * HC-style reporting functionality

 * Add the font license reference information to the About Box
-* Write a font face manager that can manage which faces are used in a given stack and ensure all are downloaded, but only the ones that should be (low priority?)
+* Write a font face manager that can manage which faces are used in a given stack and ensure all are downloaded, but only the ones that should be (low priority?) ; consider loading all fonts at application load (could easily be absurd)

 * New Web accessible handlers and functions exporting via whatever standards are common today RPC, SOAP, etc.
 * New Web forms - exportable card(s) with working handlers